net.openhft.chronicle.hash.Data Maven / Gradle / Ivy

 *

-If this {@code Data} wraps some bytes, this method just returns a reference to that bytes.
+If this {@code Data} wraps some object, this method just returns that object. *

 *